devmaxcat/profile-generator-js/README.md

 ```js
 import generateAvatar from "profile-generator-js";
 ```
-Please bundle to use on the web.
-Try esbuild.
+CommonJS support is ify, if bundling to use on the web try esbuild or add esmify plugin to the bundler of your choice, like browserify.

 #### Example Usage
 ```js